-1.3 (b) We may obtain information about the website of a legal entity, the name of the legal entity, the contact information of the legal entity, the country of incorporation, and the link to the ICO of the legal entity (if applicable).
+1.3 (b) We may obtain information about the website of a legal entity, the name of the legal entity, the contact information of the legal entity, including business e-mails, the country of incorporation, and the link to the ICO of the legal entity (if applicable).

 1.4.
 We may use our web browser extension to obtain information described in this Policy.
 Our web browser extension can only access specific information that you have explicitly granted permission to access.
 We cannot and do not track your browsing history.

 2.1.
 We may collect personal identification information such as your email and name from you only if you voluntarily submit such information to us.
 You can always refuse to supply personal identification information.
 We may collect non-personal identification information about you whenever you interact with our Website.